andrew-torda/seq_compat/README.md

 Is go installed on your machine ?
 If so, go get github.com/andrew-torda/seq_compat

-otherwise,
+If you then
+ go build ./...
+ go test ./...
+You will end up with an executable in each of the directories under `cmd`.
+Doing
+ go install ./...
- git clone https://github.com/andrew-torda/seq_compat.git
+Will put these executables somewhere. otherwise, git clone https://github.com/andrew-torda/seq_compat.git

+## Documentation
+From the top level, you can type go doc entropy or go doc kl or go doc squash to see a brief description.
+Less interesting, is `go doc randseq`.

 # programs
 ## kl